-Form Teacher, Student Services, School Chaplain, School Psychologist, School Nurse, Deputy Principals or any teacher with whom you feel comfortable.
-Student Services has available a bullying report form to help you with the following:
+Student Services, School Chaplain, School Psychologist, School Nurse, Deputy Principals or any teacher with whom you feel comfortable.
+Student Services encourages students to email reports of bullying.

 - What exactly happened?

 - · Who is involved?

 - · Where and when it is happening?

 - · Has there been any provocation?

-- · Are there any witnesses?
+- Are there any witnesses?

 - Cyber bullying is when someone is tormented, threatened, harassed, humiliated, embarrassed, or otherwise targeted by another child, pre-teen or teen using the Internet, interactive and digital technologies or mobile phones.
 It has to be a minor on both sides, or at least have been instigated by a minor against another minor.